f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 ##### Creating an environment with different python versions

-In some scenarios we may need a different version of python.
-Conda can manage different python environment versions, just specifying it at the creation time.
+In some scenarios we may need a different version of Python. `conda` can manage different python environment versions, just specifying it at the creation time.

 | **Pro Tip**
 ---